 The Fourteen Commands

-The execution of song soong assumed the immaculate coordination I‘d never had, affording plentiful opportunity for repetition.
+The execution of song soong assumed the immaculate coordination I‘d never had, affording a plentiful opportunity for repetition.
 Next came tag long, jumping down over her lowered head.
-Then non long, instructing Piajaub to lay down, requiring a scramble to avoid her sprawling on top of me.
+Then non-long, instructing Piajaub to lay down, requiring a scramble to avoid her sprawling on top of me.
 Every day we’d practice and repeat our 14 commands, sometimes to good effect.